Winners and losers of the final GOP debate before Iowa

 It was a critical encounter for the former United Nations ambassador and the Florida governor, as polls indicate they are locked in a tight battle for second place in the Hawkeye State.

 Former President Trump avoided this debate, hosted by CNN, as he had avoided the four prior clashes.
-Trump instead took part in a Fox News town hall elsewhere in Des Moines.
+He instead took part in a Fox News town hall elsewhere in Des Moines.

-Trump leads polls in Iowa by 36 points, according to the average maintained by The Hill and Decision Desk HQ.
+Trump leads polls in Iowa by 36 points, according to the average maintained by The Hill/Decision Desk HQ.

-Trump has 54 percent support, way ahead of Haley on 18 percent.
-Haley has recently overtaken DeSantis in the average, but the Florida governor is only one point behind.
+Trump has 54 percent support, way ahead of Haley’s 18 percent.
+She has recently overtaken DeSantis in the average, but only by 1 point.

-Wednesday also brought an unexpected twist in the campaign when former New Jersey Gov. Chris Christie (R) suspended his White House bid.
+Wednesday also brought an unexpected twist in the campaign when former New Jersey Gov. Chris Christie suspended his bid for the GOP nomination.

 Christie told a crowd in New Hampshire, “It’s clear to me tonight that there isn’t a path for me to win the nomination.”